Download the PHP package craftcms/shopify without Composer

 Set up Webhooks

-Once your credentials have been added to Craft, a new Webhooks tab will appear in the Shopify section of the control panel.
+A new Webhooks tab will appear in the Shopify section of the control panel once you’ve completed the authorization flow.

-Click Create on the Webhooks screen to add the required webhooks to Shopify.
-The plugin will use the credentials you just configured to perform this operation—so this also serves as an initial communication test.
+Click Create webhooks on the Webhooks screen to add the required webhooks to Shopify.
+The plugin will use your newly-issued access token to perform this operation, so this also serves as an initial communication test.

 Upgrading